judithpatudith/blog/content/poems/anderson-valley/bat.md

 date: 2018-05-08T10:39:17-08:00
 draft: false
 summary: "A poem for the women who hung themselves here."
+description: "A poem for the women who hung themselves here."
 ---

 There’s a bat in the house again.\